 Booking your wedding photographer, and asking the right questions

-When booking the photographer for your wedding it is imperative you get it right.
+I think now is an appropriate time to just give a few tips for anyone looking for a wedding photographer.
+When booking your wedding photographer it is imperative you get it right.
 Your photographer is someone who will be with you for a long time on your big day, and the photos are one of the few things you will keep after the wedding.
 There are so many photographers out there, where do you start?

-I have put together a few tips that may help you when you start looking ...
+I have put together a few tips that may help couples when they start looking ...

 - Personal recommendation if possible.
 Do you know anyone who has recently got married?
 Who was their photographer and were they happy?
 If someone you know can recommend a photographer personally that is a good start.
 Do you know anyone in the industry?

 - Look at different photographer’s websites to compare styles and packages.
 Are they more traditional or contemporary in the way they work?
 Not all will have their prices on their website, so contact 5 or 6 to get an idea of cost.

 - Don’t necessarily go for the cheapest option.
 In fact, often there is a reason if someone is much cheaper than others.
 It could be a very good photographer just starting out who cannot charge established prices.
 But do make sure you know first.